inf112-v19/B-games/Deliverables/roborally spesifikasjon.md

       kort automatisk lagt inn i det låste registeret
 	- Samles inn ved slutten av en runde, kort i låste registre blir ikke samlet inn

-**(Ny) Options kort:**
+**(Optional) Options kort:**

     - Trekker ett optionskort dersom du står på et reperasjonspunkt ved slutten av en runde
     - Settes i spill automatisk fra det blir trukket og er synlig til andre spillere
     - Gir en bonus til robotene
     - Prioritet på optionskort bestemmes utifra docking assignment
     - Kan ofre et optionskort til å blokkere 1 skade, valget må taes da skaden blir påført
     - En robot som blir ødelagt enten ved å miste all HP eller å falle i et hull mister sitt optionskort
     - Optionskort som er blitt brukt og blitt enten ofret eller mistet legges ikke tilbake til i kortstokk

     Optionskort:
     - Superior Archive: "When reentering play after being destroyed, your robot does not recieve the normal 2 damage tokens"
     - Reverse Gear: "Whenever you execute a Back Up, you may move your robot back 2 spaces instead of 1.
 Priority is that of the Back Up"
     - Pressor Beam: "Whenever you could fire your main laser at a robot, you may instead fire the Pressor Beam.
 This moves the target robot 1 space away from your robot."
     - Crab Legs: "When programming your registers, you may put a Move 1 card in the same register as a Rotate Left or Rotate Right card.
 If you do, during that register your robot will move 1 space to the left or right, respectively, without rotating.
 Priority is that of the Move 1."
-    -
+    - Double-Barreled Laser: Whenever your robot fires its main laser, it fires two shots instead of one.
+        You may use this Option with Fire Control and/or High-Power Laser.
+    - Ablative Coat: Ablative Coat absorbs the next 3 Damage your robot recieves.
+        Put those Damage tokens onto this card instead of onto your Program Sheet.
+        Discard this card and the tokens when you put the third one on.
+    - High-Power Laser: Your robot's main laser can shoot through one wall or robot to get to a target robot.
+If you shoot through a robot, that robot also recieves full damage.
+You may use this Option with Fire Control and/or Double-Barreled Laser.
+    - Recompile: Once each turn, you may discard the hand of Program cards dealt to you and draw a new hand from the deack.
+Your robot recieves 1 Damage token.
+    - Fire Control: Whenever your robot hits another robot with its main laser, instead of doing damage you may choose one of the target robot's registers and lock it or choose one of that player's Options and destroy it.
+(The player can't discard an Option to avoid this effect.)
+    - Gyroscopic Stabilizer: Before players reveal the cards in their first registers each turn, state whether this Option is active.
+When it is, your robot isn't rotated by gears or rotating conveyor belts for that entire turn.
+    Mini Howitzer: Whenever you could fire your main laser at a robot, you may fire the Mini Howitzer instead.
+This pushes the target robot 1 space away from your robot, and the target robot recieves 1 Damage token.
+(Robots can't be pushed through walls.)
+You may use this Option five times.
+Put a Damage token on this card each tmie you use it and discard this card and the tokens when you put the fifth one on.
+    - Radio Control: Whenever you could fire your main laser at a robot, you may instead fire the Radio Control beam.
+This causes the target robot to execute your robot's program for the rest of the turn.
+In cases of card priority, the target robot moves immediately after your robot.
+    - Extra Memory: You recieve one extra Program card each turn.
+(You still discard all unused Program cards when you're done programming your registers.)

 **Runde:**